Brand, Workspaces & seats

 What they can do inside this Workspace.
 Three built-ins:

 Full control inside that one Workspace — its settings, pipelines and members, plus all the day-to-day work below.
+Nothing outside this Workspace.
+The simple choice when you just want a teammate up and running.

 The lightest, look-but-don’t-touch role — handy for an auditor or a stakeholder who only needs to see what’s going on.